pkmirfan/Agience/README.md

 Visit the [Agience Preview Instance](https://preview.agience.ai) to explore the platform and to start configuring agents.

-To see it in action, you will an Agience Host.
+To see it in action, you will need an Agience Host.
 The Host is a lightweight application that runs on your device and connects to the Authority.
 The vision of Agience is that there will be multiple Hosts available for different platforms and use cases.

 **First, create a Host**
 - Go to Hosts.